NREL/OpenStudio-user-documentation/docs/getting_started/features.md

 ## Applications

-The following applications are available to work with the OpenStudio installation:
+The following applications are available to work with the OpenStudio SDK installation:

 ### ResultsViewer